Learning how to brew loose leaf tea takes tea drinking to the next level when it comes to adding variety to an everyday cup.

 - open bags

 Sealed tea bags are the option many beginner tea enthusiasts start with simply because they are quick and convenient.
 Simply add your hot water, steep, and enjoy.
+If you are just looking for a quick cup of tea before work, then you will probably be reaching for a standard sealed tea bag.

 Open tea bags are an option for those that want to create their own tea blends with loose leaf tea ingredients.
+This option is supposed to give you the best of both worlds: combining the convenience of tea bags with the experimentation of loose leaf tea.

 Unlike with loose leaf tea, brewing with tea bags may restrict water absorption, meaning less of the good stuff is extracted into the water you drink.
+If you are not too fussy about the taste and you are just looking for a hot beverage then this won’t matter.
+Tea bags are probably the option for you if you are an avid tea drink rather than a tea enthusiast.

 Things You’ll Need to Brew Loose Leaf Tea

 When it comes down to learning how to brew loose leaf tea, there are some essential items you’ll want to have on hand.
+These items will ensure you can enjoy the tea making process and, more importantly, they will ensure every cup of tea tastes great.

 First and foremost, you’ll want to make sure you pick out some quality tea leaves from a reputable seller.
 While many choose crushed tea leaves, you can use whole tea leaves for a more pleasant experience.
+Whole tea leaves will give you a more full and potent flavor.

 When using whole loose leaf tea, the leaves absorb more water, and drinkers get the benefits of not only better taste and aroma, but through the infusing processes, drinkers get the added benefits of extracted vitamins and minerals.